NewSurrey Mortgages Guide — Self-employed income, suites, pre-sales, and the five sub-markets.Read the guide

 A non-refundable federal tax credit of up to $1,500 to help offset closing costs like legal fees and land transfer taxes.

-BC Property Transfer Tax Exemption
+BC Property Transfer Tax exemption

 First-time buyers in BC may be exempt from property transfer tax on homes up to $835,000, with partial exemptions up to $860,000.
+A material savings on closing day.

 First-time buyers of new homes valued up to $1,000,000 may qualify for a full GST rebate of up to $50,000.
 Partial rebates available up to $1,500,000.